- Use Case

 - Configure DuckDNS to point to a correct address (public tunnel endpoint IP)

 - Configure and retrieve certificate and private key from Let’s Encrypt

 That’s it, you should be able to access your Home Assistant through your domain that you have configured, in my case it’s https://auto-ha.duckdns.org.
 We have got full, end-to-end encryption without configuring your router or getting a static IP:

 Also, instead of using DuckDNS & Let’s Encrypt, you can use any certificate you want or just don’t supply any certs to the add-on and terminate TLS on Home Assistant server.
 For that you will just have to specify HTTPS in the destination:

 If you just want to receive webhooks, feel free to use our free tier!
-Or if you feel broke, email us at [email protected] and we might think of something :)
+Or if you don’t want to commit but would really like to try it, email us at [email protected] and we might think of something :)